CMU-SAFARI/MQSim/README.md

 6. **Plane_IDs:** same as trace-based parameters mentioned above.
 7. **Initial_Occupancy_Percentage:** same as trace-based parameters mentioned above.
 8. **Working_Set_Percentage:** the percentage of available logical storage space that is accessed by generated requests.
 Range = {all integer values in the range 1 to 100}.
 9. **Synthetic_Generator_Type:** determines the way that the stream of requests is generated.
-Currently, there are two modes for generating consecutive requests, 1) based on request arrival rate, or 2) based on average depth of the I/O queue.
-Range = {ARRIVAL_RATE, QUEUE_DEPTH}.
+Currently, there are two modes for generating consecutive requests, 1) based on the average bandwidth of I/O requests, or 2) based on the average depth of the I/O queue.
+Range = {BANDWIDTH, QUEUE_DEPTH}.
 10. **Read_Percentage:** the ratio of read requests in the generated flow of I/O requests.
 Range = {all integer values in the range 1 to 100}.
 11. **Address_Distribution:** the distribution pattern of addresses in the generated flow of I/O requests.
 Range = {STREAMING, UNIFORM_RANDOM, HOTCOLD_RANDOM}.
 12. **Percentage_of_Hot_Region:** if HOTCOLD_RANDOM is set for address distribution, then this parameter determines the ratio of the hot region with respect to the entire logical address space.
 Range = {all integer values in the range 1 to 100}.